-Dental crowns and bridges could be the best option for you!
+Dental crowns and bridges could be the best option to restore damaged or missing teeth!

 Dr. Burgdorf, your Bridgeton, MO dentist, is dedicated to repairing your smile and giving you back the full functionality of all your teeth.
 When you have a beautiful smile filled with attractive teeth that work as they should, life is good.

 If you have a broken, damaged, or missing tooth, please call our Bridgeton, MO dental office.
 We will arrange an appointment with Dr. Burgdorf so you can explain your concerns.
 He’ll perform an evaluation and let you know if a dental crown or bridge is the appropriate solution for your needs.

 - What is a dental crown?

 - Why would I need a dental crown?

 - What’s the process for placing dental crowns and bridges?

 - Does getting a dental crown or bridge hurt?